shentufoundation/hub/README.md

 [Create Test Account](#create-test-accounts)

-# CertiK Chain Testnet
+# Shentu Chain Testnet

-This repository hosts the `CertiK Chain` implementation and testnet information.
+This repository hosts the `Shentu Chain` implementation and testnet information.
 More documents and details will be released here over the progress of testnet.

-`CertiK Chain` is the key component in CertiK's vision of building end-to-end secure and trustworthy infrastructure for the blockchain world.
-Here is a brief [introduction](https://medium.com/certik/introducing-the-certik-chain-26629248da3c) to the chain.
+`Shentu Chain` is the key component in Shentu's vision of building end-to-end secure and trustworthy infrastructure for the blockchain world.
+Here is a brief [introduction](https://medium.com/shentufoundation/introducing-the-certik-chain-26629248da3c) to the chain.

-The first version of `CertiK Chain` is the testnet, which will go through three stages: closed alpha, open beta, and full testnet.
-The overall goal of testnet is to define and implement a majority of the `CertiK Chain` features and build a strong `CertiK Chain` developer and user community by providing opportunities to contribute to the chain design and development, to evaluate the chain's main features, and to develop smart contracts and other usage scenarios around the chain.
+The first version of `Shentu Chain` is the testnet, which will go through three stages: closed alpha, open beta, and full testnet.
+The overall goal of testnet is to define and implement a majority of the `Shentu Chain` features and build a strong `Shentu Chain` developer and user community by providing opportunities to contribute to the chain design and development, to evaluate the chain's main features, and to develop smart contracts and other usage scenarios around the chain.

-As testnet moves through its various stages, CertiK Foundation expects to provide ample opportunities for active members of the community to be rewarded for their contributions.
+As testnet moves through its various stages, Shentu Foundation expects to provide ample opportunities for active members of the community to be rewarded for their contributions.

 ## Timeline